 Reframe Our Narrative

 I often speak about reframing the language we use and how powerful positive affirmations are.
-Generally speaking, affirmations are used the reprogram the subconscious mind, to encourage us to believe certain things about ourselves.
+Generally speaking, affirmations are used to reprogram the subconscious mind, to encourage us to believe certain things about ourselves.
 We are surrounded by so much negativity and we can often fill our minds with so much negative self-talk, that we start to believe the thoughts we think – regards of whether or not they are true.
 When you think a negative thought, your brain will pull a piece of evidence forward to prove that this must be correct, which only reaffirms the language you use further.
 However, let’s spin this on its head start to use more positive affirmations such as:

 I am determined to reach my goal